adriangcodes/dev1004-assessment-3/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - please see [LICENSE](docs/LICENSE.md) file for details.